yetanalytics/unity-xapi-publisher/README.md

 ## Installation

-### Importing the Unity Package
+### Use the Unity Package Manager to download the URL.

-1. In the unity editor go ahead and select Assets > Import Package > Custom Package...
+1. In the unity editor navigate to the Package Manager via `Window > Package Manager`
-2. navigate to the directory where you stored the UnityXapiPublisher.unitypackage, and select it
-3. Hit Open and wait while Unity imports the file.*
+2. Select the + icon in the upper right hand side and click `Add package from git URL...`
+3. In the text box enter the following:
+ - if you are using https: https://github.com/yetanalytics/unity-xapi-publisher.git
+ - if you are using ssh: git@github.com:yetanalytics/unity-xapi-publisher.git
+4. hit the Add button.
+This will download the URL and dump the contents in unity's package cache.
+It will be accessible in your project inspector via Packages/unity-xapi-publisher.

 *Please Note that if you import the file and there's an exception, it is likely that your project is referring to the incorrect .NET version.
 Please go to the `.NET 4.x` for steps on how to fix this.